 Keep Them Close To You

-If your attempts at getting your puppy to poop outside were unsuccessful, you’ll have to take them back inside and try again in a bit.
+If your attempts at getting your dog to poop outside were unsuccessful, you’ll have to take them back inside and try again in a bit.
 As we’ve already covered, creating a “contained” area for them is best.
 Otherwise they could wander off and leave you a stinky surprise!